Logo

 Default 54

-S102 Speed Synchronizatoin Signals: S102 sets the number of Speed Synchronization Signals to be sent in SIA Format.
+S102 Speed Synchronizatoin Signals: Register S102 selects how many Speed Synchronization Signals will be sent in SIA Format.
 Each sync signal is 26.67 milliseconds.

 Range: 0 to 255